mefsantos/tsanalyse/README.md

 This script will run **python setup.py install --user** and add the path for the compilers' source code to the your environment, aka, '$PATH'

-Alternativelly you can run the script as root adding su, sudo or root:
+Alternatively you can run the script as root adding su, sudo or root:

         bash install_package.sh sudo